pingcap/tispark/docs/datasource_api_userguide.md

 1. all the data in DataFrame is written to TiDB successfully if no conflicts exist.
 2. no data in DataFrame is written to TiDB successfully if conflicts exist.
-3. no partial changes are visible to other sessions until commit.
+3. no partial changes are visible to other sessions until the transaction is committed.

 ## `REPLACE` and `INSERT` syntaxes